 I’m sure it comes as no surprise to you that I would mention music as one of the ways to stay entertained on a long trip.
+If you love listening to music while you’re on the road, you’ll know that a subwoofer for your car is what you need to have good quality sound and to be able to enjoy these songs in the best way possible!
 If you’re like us, you probably own a number of CDs aimed just at kids, some of them really fun and wonderful.
 But I’m equally sure that many of you have listened to The Wiggles (or something similar) until you find that your hands are clenched on the steering wheel to avoid throwing the CD out the window,

 But before you assume your road trip options are hearing “The Wheels on the Bus” a hundred times, consider Road Trip Tip #4: Make a soundtrack for your trip that pleases everyone.

 For the past two years, every time we have a long road trip planned, Matt and I create a themed playlist that we debut on the first day of driving.
 We can and do include music we already own, but we also tend to use this as an excuse to browse iTunes for songs we didn’t know we wanted, which is a fun thing to do together in itself (and revelatory – who knew about Matt’s affinity for Queen?
 Or that I might realize I share it?).
 Once we’ve made the playlist, we burn it onto a CD.

 Past themes have included fun songs from the 1950s; a mix of Motown and Beach Boys tunes; and songs that our parents had on albums in the 1970s.